tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/redhat-create-upload-vhd.md

 1. Futtassa a következő parancsokat a virtuális gép kiirtásához, és készítse elő az Azure-beli kiépítésre:

-        # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
+        # Note: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step
         # sudo waagent -force -deprovision